coxy1989/mlsabbatical/website/content/markdown/curriculum.md

 - Time: 3 months full-time
 - Prequesites: Python programming, A-level/intermediate undergrad level maths

-This curriculum aims to provide a 3-month course teaching the prerequisite mathemtics and foundational principles of machine learning.
+This curriculum aims to provide a 3-month course teaching the prerequisite mathematics and foundational principles of machine learning.
 We have opted for a bottom-up approach focussing on fundamental principles whilst also allowing scope for applied experimentation.

 Three tracks of study pursued in parallel:

 1. Foundational track: structured course-based study of fundamental concepts that apply broadly across machine learning including mathematics, statistics and core learning algorithms.
 2. Applied track: goal driven projects intended to test understanding and application of knowledge, and build strong communication of machine learning concepts
-3. Tecnhical interview training: refresh of computer science fundamentals and preparation for technical interviews
+3. technical interview training: refresh of computer science fundamentals and preparation for technical interviews

 ## 1. Foundational track